Not quite sure what to put into your weekly netball training sessions, or struggling to work out how to structure them?

-Planning sessions is a critical part of any coaching program.
-And while not everyone has the time to spend hours each week carefully crafting their session, a basic session plan or template makes it easy to quickly slot in a few drills and get things rolling.
+Planning your sessions is a critical part of any netball coaching program.
+And while not everyone has the time to spend hours each week carefully crafting their session, a basic training plan or template makes it easy to quickly slot in a few drills and get things rolling.

-230+ VIDEOS: REGISTER HERE FOR ACCESS TO ALL OF OUR DRILLS!
+400+ DRILLS: REGISTER HERE TO ACCESS ALL OF OUR VIDEOS!

 There are countless ways to structure a training session, depending on your requirements, however for this exercise we’ve split a 90-minute session into three 30-minute blocks that cover all major areas: fitness, footwork, ball skills and team structures.

 WARM-UP AND FITNESS – 30 MINUTES

 Let’s get training started on the right foot.
 Players should be ready to go five minutes before the session starts, and to begin the session it’s a good idea to pull all players in for a quick two-minute chat.
 Refresh your players’ memories about some of the points you discussed after the team’s most recent game, and outline what you’ll be working on in today’s session – setting the tone for what’s to come.

 The warm-up component should firstly include jogging, dynamic stretching, injury prevention exercises and some higher-intensity netball-specific movements or a team game/ball drill.
 Generally this will take around 10-15 minutes, and after a couple of weeks, once your players are into a routine, you can ask a couple of senior players to run this part of the session while you set up for the next activity.